|Nutrition Facts (per serving)|

 Are There More "Bacardi" Cocktails?

-Other cocktails, including the mojito, original daiquiri, and Cuba libre all have a connection to the Bacardi brand.
-Some stories attribute the rum to the original creation of these drinks and that is very likely.
-After all, it was just as prevalent then as it today, and it's feasible that the bartenders picked up a bottle of Bacardi when they first poured these now-classic drinks.
+Cocktails such as the mojito, daiquiri, and Cuba libre have a connection to the Bacardi brand as well.
+Some stories attribute the rum to the original creation of these drinks, a scenario that is possible considering the rum's popularity.
+It was just as prevalent then as it today, and it's feasible that bartenders picked up a bottle of Bacardi when they first poured these now-classic drinks.
+Other signature cocktails from Bacardi include the commodore and dulce de leche.